vulpark/vulpark/readme.md

 - ~~users in database~~
 - ~~create channels~~
 - ~~attach messages to channels~~
-- set up GitHub login / account creation <-------- we are here
+- ~~set up GitHub login / account creation~~
-  - GUI should probably start being written around here too
+  - GUI should probably start being written around here too (WIP!!)
-- create guilds
+- create guilds <-------- we are here
 - attach channels to either a guild or a user
 - more login types maybe